minagark/PlatformerRL_SB3/README.md

 ### Example agent
-This is a video of a DQN agent I trained for a total of 1.8 million steps. https://github.com/minagark/PlatformerRL_SB3/blob/main/Example%20Agent%20-%201.8m%20Steps%20Trained.mov
+This is a video of a DQN agent I trained for a total of 1.8 million steps. https://github.com/minagark/PlatformerRL_SB3/blob/main/Example%20Agent%20-%201.8m%20Steps%20Trained.mov Eventually, it gets stuck and doesn't know where to go; perhaps more training is needed, and/or tweaked hyperparamters.

 ## Potential future improvements/projects